Stephen Gageler

+Stephen John Gageler AC (/geɪglər/; born 5 July 1958) is an Australian judge and former barrister.
+He has been a Justice of the High Court of Australia since 2012 and was appointed Chief Justice of Australia in 2023.
+He previously served as Solicitor-General of Australia from 2008 to 2012.
+He is a graduate of the Australian National University and Harvard Law School and was a barrister in private practice before his appointment as solicitor-general.

 Early life and education

 Gageler was born and raised in Sandy Hollow, New South Wales, where his father, John, and grandfather, Clive, were sawmillers operating his grandfather's company.

 Gageler was influenced to become a lawyer by meeting Bryan Beaumont, at the time the owner of a property near Gageler's boyhood home, who later became a judge of the Federal Court of Australia.

 Gageler's primary school education was at a one-teacher school, Giant's Creek Primary School, about 3 km from Sandy Hollow.
 His secondary education was at Muswellbrook High School.
 He graduated from the Australian National University with a Bachelor of Economics in 1980 and a Bachelor of Laws with First Class Honours in 1982.
 He resided at Bruce Hall, the university's oldest residential college, in his third year, and at Ursula Hall for his first two.
 He became an associate for High Court Justice Sir Anthony Mason.
-He then studied at Harvard Law School, graduating with a Master of Laws in 1987.
+He then attended Harvard Law School on a Fulbright scholarship, graduating with a Master of Laws degree in 1987.